GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 ### An Example of purpose
 The native cryptocurrency of the Solana platform is called SOL.
 SOL is used to pay for transaction fees on the network, as well as for staking to participate in the network's consensus mechanism.
 SOL can also be used as a means of exchange on cryptocurrency exchanges.

+### Forks of Solana

+{: .note }
+There have been a few forks of Solana, including SolanaX, Solana Cash, and Solanium, which aim to improve upon different aspects of the Solana ecosystem, but they are not widely adopted or recognized as official forks.

 ## Polkadot (DOT)
 2019
 {: .label .label-green }